 Moody's analyst Falk Frey said that the review was prompted by a considerable decline in the liquidity profile of Aston Martin as of the end of September 2012, as the result of a weakened cash generation and operating performance in the third quarter.

-An insider said last week that whichever company wins during the bidding will receive 50% of voting rights and a 40% equity stake.
+An insider said last week that whichever company wins during the bidding will receive 50 percent of voting rights and a 40 percent equity stake.
 It was also reported that the Mahindra bid may be higher but then, Investindustrial is planning to use technology and car components from AMG, the Mercedes-Benz unit that produces high-performance models.

 Aston Martin continues to get its engines from Ford but it isn’t anymore able to access Ford's other resources after it was sold.
 This means that it’s the only global luxury brand that is not a part of a larger auto group.
 In 2007, Investment Dar paid 503 million pounds to purchase Aston Martin from Ford.